edgexfoundry/edgex-taf/docs/edgex-taf.md

 We use the project root path as the system path.
 The python module names are **TAF**.

-The usage for robot file is illustrated below:
+The usage for robot file is:  `TAF/testScenarios/functionalTest/deploy-edgex.robot`

-`TAF/testScenarios/functionalTest/deploy-edgex.robot`

 |**Settings**||
 |---|---|